raspberrypi/rpi-eeprom/.github/ISSUE_TEMPLATE/bug_report.md

 **SD card boot (please complete the following information):**
  - SD card type
- - Partition information (`sudo fdisk -l`) if you are able to obtain this from another computer.
+ - Partition information (`sudo fdisk -l`) if you are able to obtain this from another computer

 **USB boot (please complete the following information):**
-Verify that the the USB device works correctly when hot-plugged under Linux and attach the output of 'lsusb -vvv'
+Verify that the the USB device works correctly when hot-plugged under Linux and attach the output of 'lsusb -vvv'.

 **Network boot (please complete the following information):**
-Network boot bug normally require one or more of the following log types.
+Network boot bug normally requires one or more of the following log types.
 [PiServer](https://github.com/raspberrypi/piserver) is the officially supported network boot server.

  - DHCP server configuration files e.g. `dnsmasq.conf`
  - Wireshark binary packet capture